2024 College Application Deadlines

 Benefits: Quick admission decisions, but space can fill up fast, so it's best to apply early.

 Early Decision (ED)YesNovember (usually Nov.
-1)Mid-DecemberStudents who are 100% committed to their top-choice school.
+1)Mid-DecemberStudents 100% committed to their top-choice school

-Early Decision II (ED II)YesJanuaryFebruaryStudents who need more time but are still committed to one specific school.
+Early Decision II (ED II)YesJanuaryFebruaryStudents who need more time but are committed to one school

 Early Action (EA)NoNovember (usually Nov.
-1)Mid-DecemberStudents who want to apply early and get an early decision but keep options open.
+1)Mid-DecemberStudents who want early decisions but keep options open

 Restrictive Early Action (REA)No (restrictive)November (Nov.
-1)Mid-DecemberStudents who have a clear top-choice school but want to apply non-binding.
+1)Mid-DecemberStudents with a clear top-choice school, applying non-binding

-Regular Decision (RD)NoDecember to JanuaryMarch-AprilStudents who want more time to complete their applications or are undecided.
+Regular Decision (RD)NoDecember to JanuaryMarch-AprilStudents who want more time or are undecided

-Rolling AdmissionNoNo fixed deadlineRolling decisions (4-6 weeks)Students who want a flexible application timeline and early admissions decisions.
+Rolling AdmissionNoNo fixed deadlineRolling (4-6 weeks)Students who want flexible timelines and early decisions

 Explore our free College Chances Tool